 Fish traps are occurring in Plymouth Sound SAC.
-A pot fishery for live wrasse has developed in the Plymouth Sound, the wrasse being trapped for use as cleaner fish in salmon aquaculture in Scotland.
+A pot fishery for wild wrasse has developed in the Plymouth Sound, the wrasse being trapped for use as cleaner fish in salmon aquaculture in Scotland.
 The species targeted are four out of the five that are common in the south west: Ballan (Labrus bergylta), Goldsinny (Ctenolabrus rupestris), Corkwing (Symphodus melops) and Rock Cook (Centrolabrus exoletus).
 The fishery is thought to have begun in Plymouth around March 2015 and Devon and Severn IFCA were informed of the fishery by Cornwall IFCA in September 2016.
-There are up to four vessels each year that fish for wrasse in D&S IFCA's District.
-Whilst the fishery for wrasse could potentially take place year-round, fishers tend not to fish for wrasse in January and February each year, and the period May-mid-July is currently closed for fishing under D&S IFCA's Potting Permit Byelaw Conditions, amended in 2018 (see Section 4.2).
+There are up to four known vessels each year that fish for wrasse in D&S IFCA's District; the fishery for 2021-22 is likely to comprise of two to three vessels.
+Whilst the fishery for wrasse could potentially take place all year fishers tend not to fish for wrasse in January and February each year, and the period May-mid-July is currently closed for fishing under D&S IFCA's Potting Permit Byelaw Conditions, amended in 2018 (see Section 4.2).
 Therefore the fishery typically operates between March-May and mid-July-December; this allows good time for a review of data and evidence collected on the wrasse fishery, with a window for adapting management via a review of Potting Permit Byelaw Conditions if required (as detailed in Section 4.1 - Section 4.3, below).
 The parlour pots used are specifically designed to catch wrasse (Figure 1).
 They are lightweight (3.7kg) and fitted with wrasse escape gaps.
 The traps measure 72Lx40Wx28H (cm).

-Figure 1 - Wrasse pot used by fisherman ©D.Cresswell
+Figure 1 - Wrasse pot used by fisherman @D.Cresswell

 In 2016 and the beginning of 2017 the four vessels had 120-200 pots each.
-The vessels' sizes ranged from 5 m to up to 8 m and work to depths of 12 m.
+The vessels' sizes ranged from 5m to up to 8m and work to depths of 12m maximum.
 They mostly worked within Plymouth Sound, south of the breakwater and along the shore from Mount Batten Breakwater down to the Mew Stone.
-Three of these vessels also fished within Cornwall IFCA's District from Fort Picklecombe to Rame Head.
-Detailed information on the wrasse fishery can be seen in the PDFs attached at the end of Section 4 (Page 12).
+Three of these vessels also fished within Cornwall IFCA's District from Fort

+Picklecombe to Rame Head.
+Detailed information on the wrasse fishery can be seen in the PDFs attached at the end of Section 4 (Page 11).

-Devon & Severn IFCA undertook a survey within the SAC in May 2016 (prior to the wrasse fishery becoming known to the Authority) to determine the level of potting activity occurring (Annex 4, Figure 1).
-A total of 24 buoys/bottles were unmarked and, of these, seven located near Batten Bay were thought to be no longer active as were covered with seaweed and five were located outside the SAC.
+D&S IFCA undertook a survey within the SAC in May 2016 (prior to the wrasse fishery becoming known to the Authority) to determine the level of activity occurring (Annex 4, Figure 1).
+A total of 24 buoys/bottles were unmarked and of this, seven located near Batten Bay were thought to be no longer active as were covered with seaweed and five were located outside the SAC.
 Commercial vessel three was seen potting within the SAC using similar unmarked bottles to those found in the area.
 However, the vessels fishing for wrasse did not have potting permits at the time and therefore the unmarked buoys may have belonged to them.

-A literature review and desk-based research on wrasse and live wrasse fisheries was undertaken in late 2016/early 2017 (see embedded document below) and the findings were reported to the D&S IFCA's Byelaw and Permitting Sub-committee.
+A literature review and desk top research of wrasse and live wrasse fisheries was undertaken in late 2016/early 2017 (see embedded document) and the findings were reported to the D&S IFCA Byelaw and Permitting Sub-Committee (B&PSC).
 Management of the Live Wrasse Fishery then proceeded as detailed in Section 4.1 - Section 4.3.